-I am currently Study coordinator at Sant Joan de Déu Hospital (Barcelona), and researcher at the same hospital, at the Spanish Society of Psychedelic Medicine (SemPSI), and at the Medical Anthropology Research Center (MARC; Universitat Rovira i Virgili).
+I am a psychologist and pharmacologist, PhD, Study coordinator at Sant Joan de Déu Hospital (Barcelona), and researcher at the same hospital.

 My primary interest is to approach complex phenomena using a combination of different disciplines and lenses.
 I am convinced that only a broad, integrative vision will allow us to understand what all this is about.